rabbitmq/rabbitmq-server-boshrelease/README.md

 ### How do I use this BOSH release?

-All actions are captured in the `./script` dir.

 To configure all required dependencies on your system, run `./script/setup`

 To create a new manifest, run `./script/create-manifest`.
 This will write the deployment configuration to a `deployment` file and the BOSH manifest to `manifest.yml` file.